-4.9.
+4.7.
 Key Agreement with Elliptic Curve Diffie-Hellman Ephemeral Static (ECDH-ES)

-This section defines the specifics of key agreement with Elliptic Curve Diffie-Hellman Ephemeral Static [RFC6090], and using the Concat KDF, as defined in Section 5.8.1 of [NIST.800-56A], where the Digest Method is SHA-256 and all OtherInfo parameters are the empty bit string.
+This section defines the specifics of key agreement with Elliptic Curve Diffie-Hellman Ephemeral Static [RFC6090], and using the Concat KDF, as defined in Section 5.8.1 of [NIST.800-56A].
 The key agreement result can be used in one of two ways: (1) directly as the Content Master Key (CMK) for the enc algorithm, or (2) as a symmetric key used to wrap the CMK with either the A128KW or A256KW algorithms.
 The alg header parameter values ECDH-ES, ECDH-ES+A128KW, and ECDH-ES+A256KW are respectively used in this case.